 a. hardware devices (serial to Ethernet adaptors)

 b. purely software application that runs both at server and at the client level (PC connected to the medical device using just a classic RS232 cable)

 Results from the medical devices can then be transmitted securely over the Internet.
 This results in patient data being updated quickly and accurately.
 An antiquated paper based flip chart cannot make the same claim.

-Optimum safety and performance-continuity of medical devices such as laboratory equipment, X-ray machines, nuclear and medical imaging and various medical monitors is of the utmost importance for the integrity of the Healthcare system.
+Optimum safety and performance-continuity of medical devices such as laboratory equipment, X-ray machines, nuclear and medical imaging, and various medical monitors are of the utmost importance for the integrity of the Healthcare system.

 By connecting medical equipment directly to the network, data can be securely transmitted to Laboratory Information System (LIS) and the Electronic Medical Record (EMR).
 Some hospitals continue to rely on their nursing staff to transcribe data from electronic devices to the electronic record.
 This is a waste of a nurse’s precious time – time better spent on patient care or monitoring.
 Some reports have shown a 4.4% error rate when manually transcribing measurements into an electronic medical record.